 In 2003 HC Group’s car park ventilation division developed, patented (Patent 1018285) and introduced the modern day induction fan.
 This new and unique generation of fans was developed especially for car parks to provide many technical advantages and financial benefits.

-The HC Group’s second generation twin discharge Induction fan is singularly unique in its design.
-The design of this fan ensures a consistent flow away from potential Coanda or skin friction effect.
-This patented design has been independently tested and ensures a better volumetric performance and higher efficiency than any other induction or impulse fan on the market.
+The HC Group’s second generation twin discharge Induction fan is singularly unique in its design, which ensures a consistent flow away from potential Coanda or skin friction effect.
+This patented design has been independently tested and shown to deliver a better volumetric performance and higher efficiency than any other induction or impulse fan on the market.

 Making use of the patented outlet venturi, higher and more efficient performance and ultra flat design ensure our systems offer the builder and developer the following essential advantages and sustainable benefits.

-- Extremely low build in height saving up to 200mm per floor of excavation over older impulse fans.
+- Slimness of the fans saves up to 200mm per floor of excavation over older impulse fans.

 - The impulse effect is increased by up to 300% when using the induction principal.